fieldtrip/website/tutorial/coregistration_opm.md

 A minimum of 6 OPM channels is needed to estimate 6 magnetic dipole parameters, but a reliable estimation requires more channels.
 Coregistration using head localizer coils is therefore less suited for OPM systems with fewer channels.
 {% include markup/end %}

-The dataset used here contains 32 channels, with the OPM-sensors relatively uniformly distributed over the 144 slots of the FieldLine beta 2 helmet.
+The dataset used here contains 32 channels, with the OPM sensors relatively uniformly distributed over the 144 slots of the FieldLine beta 2 helmet.
 We did not perform the measurement on a real participant's head, but rather used the CTF magnetic phantom, which is basically a plexiglass mount to which the HPI coils can be attached at fixed and known locations.
 To maximize the coverage of the coils, the phantom head was positioned quite high into the helmet.

-We will analyze a ~1 minute segment of data during which the 3 HPI coils were energized with 3 sinusoidal signals at different frequencies: at 8 Hz for the 'nasion' coil, 11 Hz for the 'right ear' coil, and 14 Hz for the 'left ear' coil.
+We will analyze a ~1 minute segment of data during which the 3 HPI coils were energized with 3 sine wave signals at different frequencies: at 8 Hz for the 'nasion' coil, 11 Hz for the 'right ear' coil, and 14 Hz for the 'left ear' coil.
 These sine waves are orthogonal, i.e., uncorrelated in time.
 When the data is bandpass filtered, we can get the signal generated by each of the individual coils.
 Subsequently we can fit dipoles to the spatial topography of the first principal component of the bandpass-filtered data.

 The procedure for this consists of the following steps:

 - To evaluate the MEG signal and the spectrum, we start off with **[ft_preprocessing](/reference/ft_preprocessing)**, **[ft_databrowser](/reference/ft_databrowser)**, **[ft_selectdata](/reference/utilities/ft_selectdata)** and **[ft_freqanalysis](/reference/ft_freqanalysis)**.
 - Processing of the data to get the contribution of each individual HPI coil, using **[ft_preprocessing](/reference/ft_preprocessing)**, .
 - Fitting of dipoles to the topographies of the first principal components of the bandpass filtered data, using **[ft_componentanalysis](/reference/ft_componentanalysis)**, and **[ft_dipolefitting](/reference/ft_dipolefitting)**.
 For visualization of the spatial topographies, we use **[ft_topoplotIC](/reference/ft_topoplotIC)**, and for the dipole fit we start with a grid search, and we use **[ft_prepare_sourcemodel](/reference/ft_prepare_sourcemodel)** to create the search grid.
 - Calculation of the transformation matrix that moves the sensors to the head-based coordinate system, using **[ft_headcoordinates](/reference/utilities/ft_headcoordinates)**.
 - Apply the transformation matrix to the sensors, using **[ft_transform_geometry](/reference/utilities/ft_transform_geometry)**.